 Nikki Haley to suspend presidential campaign

-Nikki Haley, the last major candidate to challenge former President Donald Trump for the 2024 Republican nomination, will suspended her presidential campaign Wednesday, according to sources familiar with her plans.
+Nikki Haley, the last major candidate to challenge former President Donald Trump for the 2024 Republican nomination, will suspend her presidential campaign Wednesday, according to sources familiar with her plans.

 Speaking to supporters in Charleston after that election, Haley said she was pressing on through Super Tuesday, and painted an increasingly dire picture of the state of the country and the high stakes for the presidential race.